Griesbacher/nagflux/README.md

 - If the Livestatus is not available Nagflux will just write an log entry, but additional informations can't be gathered.
 - If any part of the Tablename is not valid for the InfluxDB an log entry will written and the data is writen to a file which has the same name as the logfile just with the ending '.dump-errors'.
 You could fix the errors by hand and copy the lines in the NagfluxSpoolfileFolder
 - If the Data can't be send to the InfluxDB, Nagflux will also write them in the '.dump-errors' file, you can handle them the same way.
+- If the logs are showing files are being read (in DEBUG mode) but nothing is going into InfluxDB, check the perfdata template to ensure it matches OMD format.
+See [Perfdata Template](https://github.com/Griesbacher/nagflux#perfdata-template) for more details.

 ## Dataflow
 There are basically two ways for Nagflux to receive data: